vcylarim

 vcylarim is the core tool of the Cylarim package.
 It expects as input an activation map, a rim image and a metric image.
 They can be generated using the cylarim-programs called vrim and vmetric.
 Optionally, they can also be obtained using the software package LayNii.
 Note that the rim image must use the following codes: 1:(CSF/GM boundary), 2:(WM/GM boundary), 3:(cortex interior).

-The output of vcylarim is a file that contains seven images.
-The first three images contain the GLM-coefficients estimated for the deep, middle and superficial layers.
-The fourth image contains the intercept values.
+The output of vcylarim is a file that contains six images.
+The first three images contain the coefficients estimated for the deep, middle and superficial layers.
 The following three images contain z-values of the laminar contrasts (deep-middle), (deep-superficial), (middle-superficial).
 The output of vcylarim is subsequently used by vcylarim_stats to compute various laminar statistics.

-The GLM coefficients are estimated separately for each cylinder.
+The layer coefficients are estimated separately for each cylinder.
 In most voxels, several cylinders overlap.
-In these voxels, the GLM coefficients and results of t-tests between slabs are averaged.
+In these voxels, the coefficients are averaged.

 Example: